The Office of Research Development

 |Contact for Engineering, Physics, IBES, DEEPS, social sciences||Contact for Biology and Medicine, Public Health, Chemistry, Applied Math, Math, CLPS, Computer Science||Internal Funds and Limited Submissions||Contact for humanities|

-The Office of the Vice President for Research (OVPR) is pleased to announce the availability of research funds for the 2018-2019 Academic Year.
+The Office of the Vice President for Research (OVPR) will soon be announcing deadlines for the internal research funding programs below for the 2019-2020 Academic Year.

 Research Seed Funds are intended to support activities necessary to advance competitive research proposals, such as performing preliminary work and facilitating collaboration.